-The accounting period is 12 months except in the case of a newly established company that is newly, when it can be less than 12 months.
-Normally, the accounting period in Thailand ends on 31 December of every fiscal year.
-However, it is not obligatory for the company's tax accounting period to end on 31 December of each fiscal year.
+The accounting period is 12 months, except for newly established companies.
+Usually, the accounting period in Thailand ends on 31 December of every fiscal year.
+Companies may make a request to the Revenue Department for an approval to change the accounting period.